 6. Pets Are The Best Valentines

-While Valentine’s Day was originally celebrated for the love among people, people have now started to consider their pets as their Valentines.
+While Valentine’s Day was originally a celebration of love between people, people have now started to consider their pets as their valentines too, and why not!
 Approximately 9 million pet owners per year buy gifts for their pets on this special holiday.

 7. Plans In Advance Aren’t Necessarily A Thing

 Studies have proven that 64% of men around the world don’t plan the day in advance.
-Spontaneous plans are usually the way they roll!
+Spontaneous plans such as a surprise date night are usually the way they roll!

 8. Between Men And Women, Men Are Higher Spenders!